kangmg/qsolv_softener/IMPLEMENTATION.md

 2. **Charge Equilibration (QEq) Stage**: After softening, we apply QEq to the entire system (solute + solvent) to re-equilibrate charges while preserving the total system charge.
 This uses electronegativity (χ) and hardness (η) parameters per element.

-3. **Filtered Atoms Creation**: After QEq, the algorithm creates a `filtered_atoms` object containing only the solute atoms and the solvent atoms that were within the specified radius.
-This provides a reduced system for further analysis or calculations.
+3. **Filtered Atoms Creation**: After QEq (or softening if QEq is skipped), the algorithm creates:
+   - A `filtered_atoms` object containing only the solute atoms and the solvent atoms that were within the specified radius
+   - An `each_neighbor` list containing neighbor indices for each solute atom in order (empty list if no neighbors)

+   QEq can be optionally disabled by calling `run(apply_qeq=False)` to get only softened charges without re-equilibration.

 ## Weight Function Details